Full Menu

 • If noncompliance continues, progressive measures of discipline will be used as alternatives to suspension to the maximum extent possible in consultation with the Director of SchoolClimate & Culture or designee

-Provide feedback on the new Policy J-30 Student Use of Personal Electronic Devices, which will be open for public comment through Sept.
-23. This policy will be presented to the School Board in November for a vote in December.
-This allows for public engagement and ensures alignment with final guidance expected from the Virginia Department of Education (VDOE) in late September.
+The new Policy J-30 Student Use of Personal Electronic Devices will be presented to the School Board in November for a vote in December.

 Frequently Asked Questions